 The prime satellite supporting RSS is Meteosat-10.
-Meteosat-9 is foreseen as a backup for the RSS service when Met-10 is unavailable, all operational constraints permitting.
+Meteosat-9 could be used as backup for the RSS service when Met-10 is unavailable considering all operational constraints.
 Currently, Met-9 is used to 'gap-fill' during the monthly SEVIRI Full-Earth Scanning 'rests' for Met-10, but not the annual 28-day FES periods.